 Who can apply?

 You should be 16 or over.
-Applicants should normally be entitled to one of the following but this is not essential:
+Applicants should normally have a low income and be entitled to one of the following but this is not essential:

 Income-based Jobseeker's Allowance